bprollinson/vtigercrm/README.txt

 We have incorporated the following features in this release based on SugarCRM.

 Opportunities
 vtiger.Sales provides a complete, yet easy-to-use Opportunities module.
-From deal size to each contact’s role, from listing the competitors to tracking the lead source, sales reps can easily manage each sales opportunity to completion.
+From deal size to each contact?s role, from listing the competitors to tracking the lead source, sales reps can easily manage each sales opportunity to completion.

 Accounts & Contacts
 With the Accounts & Contacts module, you can easily enter and update key account and contact information.
 Tracking and staying in touch with your customers is simply a click away.